 This is stated in NICE and BNF Guidelines but is unfortunately very often ignored and many patients are restricted to a maintenance regime of 3 monthly injections.
-This is not nearly enough for many patients and is not based on clinical evidence but came about as a result of cost saving excercises!
+This is not nearly enough for many patients and is not based on clinical evidence but came about as a result of cost saving exercises!
 For help with tackling this please read more here.

 - Oral cyanocobalamin is suitable only for the small number of people with proven dietary deficiency of vitamin B12.
 See this BMJ article.

-Please note: American patients may be able to access Hydroxocobalamin via prescription from both CVS and Walgreens pharmacies.
+Please note: American patients may be able to access hydroxocobalamin via prescription from both CVS and Walgreens pharmacies.

-- Methlycobalamin (active B12) - It is available in injection form in the UK from private doctors or available over the counter in the form of; sublingual lozenges, capsules, sublingual sprays, nasal sprays and patches.
+- Methylcobalamin (active B12) - It is available in injection form in the UK from private doctors or available over the counter in the form of; sublingual lozenges, capsules, sublingual sprays, nasal sprays and patches.
 It's important to note that these supplements do not help everyone.

 - Adenosylcobalamin - another form of active B12 this can also be used in injection form but more commonly as a sublingual lozenges, liquid drops or powder.